IDMNYU/DM1123-VFS-FA16-DUFF/design_movements_show_and_tells.md

 * Swiss Design (AKA Swiss Style or International Style) through Josef Muller Brockmann
 * The Punk Aesthetic through Art Chantry

+However, it is important that you are also aware of the following:

 Stylistic Movement | Team
 --- | ---
 Art Deco |